-- The black lechwe found in the areas of Zambia.
+- The black lechwe is found in the areas of Zambia.

-- The red lechwe found in Zambia, Zimbabwe, Namibia, Botswana, and South Africa.
+- The red lechwe is found in Zambia, Zimbabwe, Namibia, Botswana, and South Africa.

-- The Roberts Lechwe was formerly found in Zambia but are now considered extinct.
+- The Roberts Lechwe was formerly found in Zambia but is now considered extinct.

-- As well as the Kafue flats lechwe of Zambia.
+- As well as the Kafue Lechwe of Zambia.

-- Only red lechwe hunting is available in South Africa.
+- Only Red Lechwe is available in South Africa.

-- The lechwe is one of the three antelope species known to form breeding arenas with a high population density.
+- The lechwe is one of the three antelope species known to form breeding areas with a high population density.

-- Inhabit marshy areas and feed on mostly aquatic plants, and they always utilize the knee-deep water for safety and protection against their predators.
+- Inhabiting marshy areas and feeding on mostly aquatic plants, they always utilize knee-deep water for safety and protection against predators.

-- Covering the lechwe’s legs is water-repellent substances that allow them to run very fast in the knee-deep waters.
+- Water-repellent substances cover the lechwe’s legs, allowing them to run very fast in knee-deep waters.

 - Both sexes have longer hind legs than other antelope species, which is essential for easing long-distance running in marshy soils.

-- Lechwe is a diurnal animal and also live in large herds comprising of up to thousands of individuals.
+- Lechwe is a diurnal animal that lives in large herds comprising thousands of individuals.
 These herds are surprising of one sex but will mix during the mating season.

-- Lechwe has greasy and water-repellent coats, and females have tawny to chestnut coats that resemble one another, apart from the minor differences in their markings.
+- Lechwe has greasy and water-repellent coats, and females have tawny to chestnut coats that resemble one another, though they can have minor marking differences.

-- They usually enter the water to feed on aquatic grasses, one of the abundant resources that the majority of the other herbivores cannot utilize, and usually graze on grasses that spring up as floodwaters increase.
+- Feeding on aquatic grasses is one of the abundant resources that most other herbivores cannot utilize, and they usually graze on grasses that spring up as floodwaters increase.

-- Nick Bowker has a dedicated red lechwe hunting package.
+- Nick Bowker has a dedicated Red Lechwe package.

 About the Red Lechwe

-A medium-sized antelope with reddish-yellow underparts and darker on the back than on the flanks and legs.
+A medium-sized antelope is reddish-yellow and has a darker back than on the flanks and legs.

-White on the underpants, with a white band running up the front of the neck to the jaw, with characteristic dark markings on the forelegs.
+They also have white on the underpants, with a white band running up the front of the neck to the jaw and characteristic dark markings on the forelegs.

-The shoulders are distinctly lower than the rump, and body slants forward.
+The shoulders are distinctly lower than the rump, and the body slants forward.

-Always in or near the water on shallow flood plains, along swamps and rivers and well-watered grasses.
+In its natural habitat, lechwe is found in or near the water on shallow flood plains, swamps, and rivers, and on well-watered grasses with feet wet.

-Lechwe has also adapted well to open savannah country.
-Red Lechwe hunting will nearly always be walk and stalk.
+Lechwe has also adapted well to the open savannah country.
+Red Lechwe hunting will nearly always be by spot and stalk.

 As a result, red lechwe hunting is in savanna or well-wooded areas.

-Usually form small herds between 10-30 animals on the savannah.
+These animals form small herds of 10-30 animals on the savannah.

 Bachelor herds, nursing herds, and solitary adult males can be distinguished.

-During the mating season, a few males establish small territories, which they share with some nursing herds to develop a breeding area.
+A few males establish small territories during the mating season, which they share with some nursing herds.

 Red Lechwe Hunting in South Africa

 The Safari Club International minimum score for a red lechwe is 58.
-The trophy is measured by adding the length of each horn as well as the circumference of the bases.
+The trophy is measured by adding the length of each horn and the circumference of the bases.

 The Lechwe male is usually of trophy quality at around five years.

-Lechwe is an introduced species and is not endemic to the Eastern Cape.
+Lechwe is an introduced species on game ranches and is not endemic to the Eastern Cape.

 Lechwe has done very well in a free-ranging environment where they are less susceptible to the brown tick.